build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 In the [repository of this application](https://github.com/build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/), you will find the code ready to deploy the backend and frontend.

-✅ **Backend:** An Amazon Cognito User Pool and Identity Pool, with an [AWs Identity and Access ManagemenRole](https://docs.aws.amazon.com/es_es/IAM/latest/UserGuide/id_roles.html)(IAM Role) that contains the policy with the permissions to invoke Amazon Bedrock.
+✅ **Backend:** An Amazon Cognito User Pool and Identity Pool, with an [AWs Identity and Access Managemen Role](https://docs.aws.amazon.com/es_es/IAM/latest/UserGuide/id_roles.html) (IAM Role) that contains the policy with the permissions to invoke Amazon Bedrock.

 ```
 { policyName: "amplify-permissions-custom-resources",